 Be creative and passionate

 The perfect project is found at the point where the company’s goals and your passion meet.
 Express to your manager that you want your project to help the company and you want it to last.
-You must be able to display that you’ve excelled in your current roles and that you will be able to carry the responsibility of a new task.
+You must be able to display that you’ve excelled in your current job and that you will be able to carry the responsibility of a new task.

 Your project could be something like building a unique software, individually reaching out to customers, or writing your own content for a site.
 However, it could also be something as unique as designing a model for the product your company produces.
 When you’re in the process of developing your project, don’t be afraid to ask your manager if you can extend the boundaries and do something unconventional.